upnplib/upnplib/README.md

     # On MS Windows
     # t.b.d.

+### 4.4 Visibility support
+C++ provides Visibility Support as powerful optimization.
+We use it as described at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).
+It only belongs to shared libraries.
+Here in short the needed steps configured for this library:
+- Enable Visibility Support on the whole project: set(CMAKE_CXX_VISIBILITY_PRESET hidden) set(CMAKE_VISIBILITY_INLINES_HIDDEN 1)
+  or only on a target:
+    set_target_properties(upnplib_shared PROPERTIES
+            CXX_VISIBILITY_PRESET hidden
+            VISIBILITY_INLINES_HIDDEN ON)
+- When building a shared library set its compile definitions to UPNPLIB_SHARED and UPNPLIB_EXPORTS add_library(upnplib_shared SHARED
+            ${UPNPLIB_SOURCE_FILES})
+    target_compile_definitions(upnplib_shared
+            PRIVATE UPNPLIB_SHARED
+            PRIVATE UPNPLIB_EXPORTS)
+- On every executable that uses the shared library set its compile definition to UPNPLIB_SHARED add_executable(upnplibInfo_shared ./src/upnplibInfo.cpp) target_compile_definitions(upnplibInfo_shared PRIVATE UPNPLIB_SHARED) target_link_libraries(upnplibInfo_shared
+            PRIVATE upnplib_shared)
+- In your header files, wherever you want an interface or API made public outside the current Dynamic Shared Object, place UPNPLIB_API in struct, class and function declarations you wish to make public.
+You don't need to specify it in the definition.
+You should not do it on templated or static functions because they are defined to be local.
+    UPNPLIB_API int PublicFunc()
+    class UPNPLIB_API PublicClass
+    struct UPNPLIB_API PublicStruct
+- For optimization with using UPNPLIB_LOCAL look at the [GCC Wiki - Visibility](https://gcc.gnu.org/wiki/Visibility).

 ## 5. Configure Options for cmake
 Option prefixed with -D | Default | Description
 -------|---------|---